Mark 90 nuclear bomb

 A test of the Mark 90 was conducted in 1955, as Operation Wigwam.

+A total of about 225 such bombs were produced.

 All units were withdrawn from service by 1960.

 Accident

 On September 25, 1959, a United States Navy Martin P5M-2 Marlin (BuNo 135540, SG tailcode, '6', of VP-50) was patrolling out of NAS Whidbey Island when it was forced to ditch in the Pacific Ocean, about 100 mi west of the Washington-Oregon border.

 A Mark 90 depth charge casing was lost and never recovered, but it was not fitted with an active warhead.
 The ten crew members were rescued by the US Coast Guard, after ten hours in a raft.
 The press was not notified at the time.